Crumbles murders: Defendant's testimony

 Neither Field nor Gray seemed particularly interested in the legal proceedings, and although Gray chose not to testify in his own defence, upon the advice of his defence counsel, J. D. Cassels, Field took the stand to testify in his own defence on 15 December.
 Responding to questioning from his defence counsel, Field recounted his movements between 18 and 20 August.
 He admitted to having little money on the dates in question, although he denied having ever met Irene Munro, or having been on the Crumbles that week; insisting that although he and Gray had indeed alighted a bus outside the Archery Tavern on the afternoon of 19 August, both had visited a nearby circus, arriving at this venue at approximately 2:45 p.m.
-Field insisted that all the money he had spent on these dates had been from the weekly unemployment benefit payment of 29s he had received on the morning of the murder.
+Field insisted that all the money he had spent on these dates had been from the weekly unemployment benefit payment of 29 shillings he had received on the morning of the murder.
 Field admitted he and Gray had attempted to re-enlist in the army on 21 August, but claimed the reason had been that Gray's pension had recently been reduced, and that he also knew his unemployment benefit would not continue indefinitely.

 When questioned as to earlier witness testimony placing both men in the company of Munro on the afternoon of 19 August, walking to the location upon the Crumbles where her body was discovered the following day, Field insisted this testimony was inaccurate.
 He also stated the reason he and Gray had attempted to persuade Hilda Baxter to provide them with an alibi prior to their arrest had been because the two had "seen no one" whom they knew in Pevensey on the afternoon of 19 August and the two had therefore feared their alibi would not be believed.

 Following the conclusion of Field's testimony, a fellow prisoner who had become acquainted with Gray while on remand at Maidstone Gaol testified Gray had confessed to him he had "been with the girl almost to the hour [the murder] happened", adding he intended to persuade another inmate to claim he had seen Munro in the company of a sailor upon the Crumbles prior to her murder, as police could not prove he had committed the crime.
 According to this prisoner, Gray denied murdering the girl, although he knew she had been murdered "by dropping a stone on her head" as he had seen the actual brick with which she had been murdered.
 Another prisoner also testified as to Gray's efforts to persuade him to testify he and Field had been to a circus with him on 19 August.
 Two warders from Maidstone Gaol then testified they had observed more than one illicit conversation between Gray and one of the prisoners.